Octanas/Reactive-Wall-Following-Robot/README.md

 roslaunch wall_following_robot <launch_file_name>.launch x_pos:=<x_coordinate> y_pos:=<y_coordinate> z_pos:=<z_coordinate>
 ```

-For example, if you want to load the simulation with the uniform 'B' wall where the robot starts on the outside (default position for that specific `.launch` file), you should run this command:
+For example, if you want to load the simulation with the plain 'B' wall where the robot starts on the outside (default position for that specific `.launch` file), you should run this command:

 ```
 roslaunch wall_following_robot single_uniform_letter_b_world.launch